LaurentNevou/Q_Schrodinger2D_demo/README.md

 It uses 2 different algorithms that can be switched ON/OFF:

--> The FEM: Finite Elements Method
+-> The FDM: Finite Difference Method

 -> The PWE: Plane Wave Expansion method that solves the equation in the Fourier space